Find Posts By Topic

 Connecting With Community: Join DEEL For Continued FEPP Levy Engagement Opportunities

-The Seattle Department of Education & Early Learning (DEEL) is excited to share new opportunities for community members and organizations to engage, learn more, and share priorities on the Families, Education, Preschool & Promise Levy (FEPP).
+The Seattle Department of Education & Early Learning (DEEL) is excited to announce new opportunities for community members and organizations to engage, learn more, and share priorities on the Families, Education, Preschool & Promise Levy (FEPP).
 With the passage of Prop 1 – FEPP Levy, the City of Seattle will adopt a six-year… [ Keep reading ]

 Seattle Preschool Program Wins Fourth Consecutive National Gold Medal for High-Quality, Accessible Early Learning Programming